velikodniy/hmrc-rates/DESIGN.md

 It will expose methods like:

 - `new() -> Result<Self, ConversionError>`: Creates an instance by parsing the embedded XML exchange rate data.
-- `convert(&self, value: &str, date: chrono::NaiveDate) -> Result<GBP, ConversionError>`: Parses an input string (e.g., "123.45 USD"), finds the appropriate rate for the given date, and converts the value to GBP.
+- `convert(&self, amount: Decimal, currency: &str, date: NaiveDate) -> Result<GBP, ConversionError>`: Finds the appropriate rate for the given date and currency, and converts the value to GBP.

 ### `GBP`